Skip to content

 Problems: - Ignores your existing validator patterns - Doesn't use your error message format - Missing your standard validation utilities

-With KB loaded, the agent knows: - You use a Validator class pattern - Error messages follow {field}: {message} format - Validators are in src/validators/ - You have a ValidationResult type
+With project context available, the workflow has enough background to know: - You use a Validator class pattern - Error messages follow <field>: <message> format - Validators are in src/validators/ - You have a ValidationResult type

 // src/validators/phone.ts